Bucks County Arrest Records

 The Bucks County Department of Corrections is the agency responsible for keeping inmate records in the county.
-Its provides an inmate lookup tool to help the public find individuals booked into any of the county's correctional facilities.
+Its provides an inmate lookup tool with which the public can perform a Bucks County Inmate Search to find arrestees/inmates booked into any of the county's correctional facilities.
 With this, anyone can obtain an inmate's location as well as identifying information simply by providing a first name and a last name.

 The Court of Common Pleas of Buck County makes up the county's Judicial System.
 It hears civil and criminal cases as well as everything from juvenile delinquency to divorce cases.
-Its records are freely accessible on the Pennsylvania Unified Judicial System (UJS) web portal.
+Bucks County Court Records are freely accessible on the Pennsylvania Unified Judicial System (UJS) web portal.
 Use this portal to search for case information.
 The dockets sheets of Buck County Common Pleas Court are available on a separate portal.

 To request for copies of a court record, download and complete a [Request Application](http://www.pacourts.us/assets/files/page-1089 file-6365.pdf) (also available in Spanish) and submit it to the court that heard the case.
 The UJS also allows the public to request for electronic case records.
 For a one-time request, download and complete the Non-Recurring Request Form.
 Recurring requests need a separate form.
 The UJS charges $80 per hour for non-recurring public access to electronic court records.
 Fees for recurring requests vary between $240 and $600 per month.